CleasbyCode/pdvrdt/README.md

 *(Clicking the "*broken*" preview image will still take you to the correctly displayed full image).*

-*Only use this option for posting file-embedded images over 5MB on Imgur, as the image with the -i (imgur) option is not compatible with the other listed sites.*

 Compile and run the program under Windows or **Linux**.

 ## Usage (Linux - Insert file into PNG image / Extract file from image)